-Opportunity recognition as a theoretical lens is fundamental to entrepreneurship theory, in particular theory on entrepreneurial action, and has permeated the IE field as scholars (e.g., Ellis, 2011; Mainela, Puhakka, & Servais, 2014; Oviatt & McDougall, 2005) have increasingly recognized internationalization as an entrepreneurial act.
-Entrepreneurship scholars have long argued that in order to understand entrepreneurial action (i.e. efforts by individuals to identify, develop and/or pursue ideas for the introduction of products, services or business models into specific markets, including international markets), we need to approach this phenomenon from a process perspective (e.g., Bhave, 1994; Davidsson, 2003; Groen, 2005; Shane & Venkataraman; 2000) and focus on how opportunities are identified and exploited.
+Opportunity recognition as a theoretical lens is fundamental to entrepreneurship theory.
+Scholars have increasingly recognized internationalization as an entrepreneurial act (e.g., Ellis, 2011; Mainela, Puhakka, & Servais, 2014; Oviatt & McDougall, 2005).
+In order to understand entrepreneurial action (i.e. efforts by individuals to identify, develop and/or pursue ideas for the introduction of products, services or business models into specific markets, including international markets), entrepreneurship must be analyzed from a process perspective (e.g., Bhave, 1994; Davidsson, 2003; Groen, 2005; Shane & Venkataraman; 2000) with a focus on how opportunities are identified and exploited.

 Although a variety of explanations and theoretical perspectives have been advanced on the nature (source) and exploitation of opportunities, two perspectives have been particularly influential: the creation and the discovery perspectives.
 Creation scholars view opportunities as rooted in individuals’ subjective realities and arising from their creative and imaginative actions (e.g., Alvarez & Barney, 2007), while discovery scholars view them as objective artifacts that are discovered by alert individuals (e.g., Kirzner, 1973; 1997; Shane & Venkataraman, 2000).
 Without discounting the prominent role of individual interpretive processes in opportunity recognition (Gregoire et al., 2010) regardless of the subjective or objective nature of opportunities, we focus our attention primarily on the discovery perspective because of its strong conceptual linkages to the process (serendipitous FME) we are interested in investigating.

-With strong roots in Austrian economics, research conducted by discovery scholars focuses on the objective nature of opportunities, seen as situations in which new goods, services, raw materials, and organizing methods can be introduced to better serve consumer needs in markets, as well as on the subjective nature of the opportunity recognition and exploitation processes stemming from individuals’ prior knowledge and individual level differences, such as risk perception or self-efficacy (e.g., Shane & Venkatarman, 2000; Shane, 2000; 2012).
+Research conducted by discovery scholars focuses, primarily, on the objective nature of opportunities, seen as situations in which new goods, services, raw materials, and organizing methods can be introduced to better serve consumer needs in markets.
+Discovery scholars also examine the subjective nature of opportunity recognition and exploitation processes stemming from individuals’ prior knowledge and individual level differences, such as risk perception or self-efficacy (e.g., Shane & Venkatarman, 2000; Shane, 2000; 2012).
 When reflecting on the process of opportunity recognition, discovery scholars signal important distinctions between systematic search for available opportunities and actual discovery.
 Systematic search implies that individuals know the outcomes for which they are searching (e.g., underserved market needs) and make cost-effective informational investments (i.e., they search when the benefit of the information to be obtained outweighs the cost of obtaining it) (Fiet, 1996, 2002; Stigler, 1961).
 In contrast, actual discovery entails surprise and the realization that information received by chance may have value attached to it (Kirzner, 1997).

 The discovery perspective serves as a space for the concept of serendipity (Dew, 2009; Hohenthal et al., 2003).
 The idea that individuals often discover something that in retrospect turns out to be valuable without deliberately searching for it (i.e., serendipity) is central to scientific progress.
 Historians often identify serendipity, or happy accidents, as important to the evolution of science, given the regularity with which they leads to important discoveries (Kantorovich & Ne`eman, 1989; Myers, 2007).
 However, despite its widely acknowledged importance, serendipity and its cognitive underpinnings has received little attention beyond observations that it plays a role in the discovery of new or underserved markets, including international markets (Crick and Spence, 2005; Merrilees et al., 1998) and that individuals’ information interpretation and reasoning abilities are important in this process (Dew, 2009; Hohenthal et al., 2003; Meyer and Skak, 2002).
 Taken together these arguments suggest the need to take a closer look at the extant research taking a cognitive perspective on opportunity recognition.